bit101/sound-synth-music-resources/README.md

 # Sound, Synth, and Music Throry Resources

 Links, videos, books and courses.
 Mostly just learning resources for myself, but others might find some of this useful.
 I can't vouch for all of these, but have looked through them enough to say that they all seem to have promise.
+Many of the book links are to Amazon just out of convenience.
+They are not affiliate links.
+If you want to buy them, get them from whatever source you want to support.

 ## SuperCollider
 Currently my weapon of choice, so lots of links.